Beyond The Roses Equine Rescue & Retirement

-The 9-year-old, full-service rescue organization Beyond the Roses was established in Michigan by current executive director Gail Hirt to provide sanctuary, rehab, retraining, and adoption placement for horses in need.
+The 10-year-old, full-service rescue organization Beyond the Roses was established in Michigan by current executive director Gail Hirt to provide sanctuary, rehab, retraining, and adoption placement for horses in need.

-Early focus was on locating aging racehorses whose useful track careers were over or nearing an end—competitors who ran long and hard and had more than paid their dues—then acquiring them to re-purpose and adopt out to loving forever homes.
+Early focus was on locating aging racehorses whose useful track careers were over or nearing an end – competitors who ran long and hard and had more than paid their dues – then acquiring them to repurpose and adopt to loving forever homes.